Inside Out

 Alcohol, Drugs & Smoking

-There are no instances of alcohol, drugs, or smoking depicted in this movie.
+There are no depictions or references to alcohol, drugs, or smoking in this film.

 Frightening Scenes